 I wanted to grow sunflowers that would meet several different purposes on the farm.
-I wanted them for decorations, privacy screens, photo back drops, and beatification.
-I might even create a sunflower fort for my grand daughters to play in for the wedding reception.
+I wanted them for decorations, privacy screens, photo backdrops, and beautification.
+I might even create a sunflower fort for my granddaughters to play in for the wedding reception.
 I’ll need smaller sunflowers in containers for the decorations so they can be moved around the farm as needed during the wedding day.
 I’ll also need tall branching sunflowers to screen areas of the farm and to be photo backdrops.

 Miniature sunflower varieties for decorations and wedding favors

-I settled on “Sunny Smile” sunflower to grow compact sunflowers in 6 inch pots for wedding favors and decorations around the farm.
-Sunny Smile, from Johnny Select Seeds, is a miniature sunflower with a 2 to 5 inch bloom that grows only 6 to 10 inches high if planted in a pot, but will grow 20 inches high if grown in the ground.
+I settled on “Sunny Smile” sunflower to grow compact sunflowers in 6-inch pots for wedding favors and decorations around the farm.
+Sunny Smile, from Johnny Select Seeds, is a miniature sunflower with a 2 to 5-inch bloom that grows only 6 to 10 inches high if planted in a pot but will grow 20 inches high if grown in the ground.
 It’s a branching sunflower that blooms in just 50 days from planting.
-I’ll be able to plant it mid June with ample time to grow sunflowers for wedding favors.
+I’ll be able to plant in mid-June with ample time to grow sunflowers for wedding favors.
 These compact containers can be moved around the farm for wedding decor and then be handed out as favors to guests as they leave.

 Tall branching sunflower varieties for screens and photo backdrops